gitenter/gitenter/doc/requirements/SRS-WS.md

     - This is marked out of the document itself (rather than through special syntax in the document), because of the following reasons:
         - Otherwise the reader need the editing authority.
         - It gives more flexibility of complex management of who marked it and when.
+        - It keeps the flexibility that the actual implementation may be either in or out of the software.
     - *(Should status go with traceable item tags (through different version of the software), or should they be limited to every single commit?)*
 - [SRS-WS-0036]{SRS-WS-0035,SyRS-0092} The software shall be able to integrate to task management systems, include:
-    - Add a traceable item into a task management system as an task.
+    - A shortcut to add a traceable item into the task management system.
     - Trace the status (TODO/in progress/done) of the corresponding task in the document next to the traceable item.

 Versioning: